vladyslav-kocherhin/Vladyslav-Kocherhin/README.md

-# Hi everyone!
-Welcome to my GitHub account
+# Hi everyone.
+Welcome to my GitHub account.
 <br/>
 I'm a detail-oriented QA Engineer with several years of manual testing experience and a strong focus on transitioning into automation.
 Skilled in writing and executing detailed test cases, analyzing bugs, and improving product quality.
 Currently building automation frameworks using JavaScript/TypeScript, Playwright, and Cypress.
 Passionate about ensuring high-quality software through both manual expertise and automated solutions.